 Because GPS technology is becoming cheaper and more ubiquitous by the second, there are a number of tracking devices on the market.
 However, there’s a big difference between the good models and the not-so-good models, and you certainly don’t want to purchase a substandard model.

-We’ll provide a few specific product recommendations in a moment, but first, we need to explain a few of the things you’ll want to consider when picking a tracker.
+We’ll provide a few specific product recommendations in a moment, but first, we need to explain a few of the things you’ll want to consider when picking a GPS pet tracker.

 You should always ensure that any GPS dog tracker you consider is weather-proof or water-resistant.
-You don’t want to go to the trouble and expense of buying a GPS tracking unit, only to have a little rain or snow render it useless.
+You don’t want to go to the trouble and expense of buying a pet GPS tracking device, only to have a little rain or snow render it useless.